gamingvyn/Game-Hub/README.md

-# Gamehub
+# Game Hub
-This website is for... educational purposes...
+This website contains a ton of games